-A final list may be narrowed in the fall, but for now, have some fun exploring which colleges might be the best fit using the College Board Big Future tool. https://bigfuture.collegeboard.org/
+A final list may be narrowed in the fall, but for now, have some fun exploring colleges that might be the best fit using the College Board Big Future tool. https://bigfuture.collegeboard.org/

 REQUEST LETTERS OF RECOMMENDATION

 The application for admission to the college/university of your choice may be found on a college website.
 Many schools also use online platforms including The Common Application, a tool that allows students to apply to multiple colleges using one application format.
-The 2021 Common Application https://www.commonapp.org/ opens on August 1st, but an account may be created before that time and then rolled over (be sure to review all the instructions).
+The 2021 Common Application https://www.commonapp.org/ opened on August 1st.
 If your selected college is a member of the Common Application, you will need to complete an essay using one of the 2021 prompts.
-Summer is a great time to create and refine the essay.
 The 2021 essay prompts may be found here: https://appsupport.commonapp.org/applicantsupport/s/article/What-are-the-2020-2021-Common-Application-essay-prompts

-If a specific college/university is not listed on the Common Application, visit that school's admissions web page to see if an essay is required.
+If a specific college/university is not listed on the Common Application or CBCA, visit that school's admissions web page to see if an essay is required.
 If you plan to apply for a university honors program and/or institutional scholarships, check for essay requirements related to those, as well.

 Senior Seminar is the annual event where detailed steps in the college application process are discussed.
 Due to COVID-19 restrictions, the original in-person senior seminar sessions have been cancelled.
 Instead, Class of 2021 seniors and parents will receive a senior seminar video.
-The video will be sent to all senior households via messenger on July 31st, 2020.
+The video will be sent to all senior households virtually.

 LEARN HOW TO PAY FOR COLLEGE